vanessavel/vanessavel/README.md

 ## About Me

-Cybersecurity and systems-focused student interested in building secure, efficient, and low-level computing systems.
+Currenrlty pursuing Computer Science at UofT, with a great interest in Cybersecurity and systems-focused student interested in building secure, efficient, and low-level computing systems.

 - Focus on cybersecurity, networking, and system architecture
-- Experience with Python, C, C++, Java, SQL, and R.
+- Experience with Python, C, C++, C#, Java, SQL.
 - Interested in IoT device security and embedded systems
 - Exploring quantum computing and advanced computation models on the side!
 - Strong interest in building real-world technical systems.